 To create plywood substrates, prefabricated strips of wood veneer are layered, then cross-laminated after being bound together using specialised adhesives, subjected to heat and pressure, and then layered again.
 With this method, you can rest assured that the substrate will not be vulnerable to the inflation and compression that hardwood is famous for.

 When working with plywood, it is advised that technicians put a subfloor glue to the top of the floor joists.
 This will prevent the plywood from shifting and squeaking during the installation process.
 In conclusion, the type of flooring finish that is chosen dictates both the proper type of underlayment and the appropriate thickness of that underlayment.

 WHAT TO EXPECT DURING THE PREPARATION AND INSTALLATION?

-You might think of this your chance for a DIY project as you can purchase epoxy floor kits but professional installations is highly recommended for the best results.
+You might think of this your chance for a DIY project as you can purchase epoxy floor kits but professional installations are highly recommended for the best results.
 Proper floor covering preparation, primer application, epoxy mixing, and other vitals steps must take place before the epoxy goes down.
 Plus, once the application starts, you must work quickly before the epoxy dries.

 Hiring professionals means that you will get quality epoxy flooring services.
 This involves giving careful attention to each step in the process.
-From the time floor preparation starts to when the epoxy has completely cured, the entire installation takes about four to five days.
+From the time floor covering preparation starts to when the epoxy has completely cured, the entire installation takes about four to five days.
 The time you spend parking your car in the driveway is well worth the wait.

 WHERE TO GET THE BEST FLOOR PREPARATION SERVICES?